bhoomi111/RFC-Bhoomi/README.md

   - Direct prompting
   - Chain-of-Thought (CoT)
   - Multi-role prompting (Clinician -> Coder -> Auditor)

+Note:
+ - MIMIC-IV data is not included
+ - access requires credentialed approval
+ - data extraction was done through Google BigQuery
+ - LLM experiments were run using an institute-hosted Ollama endpoint accessible only through the institute network/VPN

 The central question of the project is not just whether larger models perform better, but whether **structured prompting improves structured clinical prediction**, and whether that improvement depends on **model capacity**.